Culture of Myanmar: Basketball

-Cinema and Photography
+Cinema and photography

 The cinema of Myanmar and former British Burma has a long history dating back to the 1910s.
 Burma's first film was a recording of the funeral of Tun Shein - a leading politician of the 1910s, who campaigned for Burmese independence in London.
 During the 1920s and 1930s, many Burmese-owned film companies (such as A1, New Burma, British Burma, The Imperial, Bandula and Yan Gyi Aung) made and produced several films.
 Some of the famous directors of this era were Nyi Pu, Sunny, Tote Kyi, and Tin Pe.
 The first Burmese sound film was produced in 1932 in Bombay, India with the title Ngwe Pay Lo Ma Ya (Money Can't Buy It) and directed by Tote Kyi.
 Films dealing with social issues and political themes became popular in the 1930s.

 After World War II, Burmese cinema continued to address political themes.
 Many of the films produced in the early Cold War era had a strong propaganda element to them.
 The film Palè Myetyay (Tear of Pearl), produced in the wake of the Kuomintang invasion of Burma in the 1950s, highlighted the importance of the armed forces or Tatmadaw to the country.
 Ludu Aung Than (The People Win Through) featured anti-Communist propaganda.
-The script was written by U Nu who served as Prime Minister during the 1950s.
+The script was written by U Nu, who served as Prime Minister during the 1950s.
 The famous film maker and author Thukha started producing films during this period.
 His most famous film is Bawa Thanthaya (The Life Cycle).
 Burma held its first Academy Awards in 1952.
 Starting with the Socialist era in 1962, there was strict censorship and control of film scripts.

 In the era that followed the political events of 1988, the film industry has been increasingly controlled by the government.
 After the 1989 move by the government to open up the economy, the movie industry was privatised.
 The film company Mingala became the most powerful company in the industry.
 Film stars who had been involved in the political activities of the 1980s and 1990s, such as Aung Lwin and Tun Wai, were banned from appearing in films.

-In the 21st century, Myanmar cinema got visibility in international film festivals.
+In the 21st century, Myanmar cinema gained visibility in international film festivals.
 In 2014, The Maw Naing's The Monk was premiered at the 49th Karlovy Vary International Film Festival.
-Followed by the participation in main competitions as; Wera Aung's short film The Robe at 21st Busan International Film Festival, Aung Phyoe's Cobalt Blue at 72nd Locarno Film Festival. and Maung Sun's Money Has Four Legs at 74th Locarno Film Festival.
+Followed by the participation in main competitions as Wera Aung's short film The Robe at 21st Busan International Film Festival, Aung Phyoe's Cobalt Blue at 72nd Locarno Film Festival. and Maung Sun's Money Has Four Legs at 74th Locarno Film Festival.
 In 2019, some local media reported a revival in the local movie industry, stating that in 2016 there were 12 movies cleared by local censorship and waiting to be screened, 18 in 2017, more than 40 in 2018, and more than 60 in 2019.
 The success of Now and Ever (2019), starring Zenn Kyi, was also cited as evidence of the revival.